ladyleet1337/ExtURL/README.md

 # ExtURL
 ExtURL is a tiny tool that extracts a lot of URLs from one page.
-**Warning:** The tool scans the website recursively, so a large number of requests may be sent.
+**Warning:** ExtURL scans the website recursively, so a large number of requests may be sent.
 # Installation

 Download ExtURL from [releases](https://github.com/Ry0taK/ExtURL/releases) page.